 After breakfast, we headed north to Rocky.
 We stopped at the CQLX saleyards at Gracemere to have a look around as they are the biggest stockyards in the Southern Hemisphere.
 It was quite impressive and they had a little sale of sheep and weaners at the back.
 Nancy chatted with a guy selling 3 tiny motherless lambs and learned a bit about the sheep business.
 Did you know some sheep shed their wool?
 Lots of pictures later, we headed into Rockhampton and found our caravan park.
 Nowhere near as nice as the 1770 Retreat, but it sufficed for the following days.
 Nancy and Susie found the Needlework Cottage downtown and spend some money (and time) there.
 Picked up groceries for dinner and had an evening of cross-stitching and visiting.

-visited the Dreamtime Center (Aboriginal Culture Center) and had a good tour.
+On Tuesday we dropped by the tourist center and took pictures of ourselves at the marker for the Tropic of Capricorn and then visited the Dreamtime Center (Aboriginal Culture Center) and had a good tour.
 We learned about the Torres Strait Islanders culture - very similar to Vanuatu - listened to the guide Wayne play the digeridoo and learned to throw a boomerang.
 Lunch at Maccas to use the internet, then out to the Capricorn Caves for the afternoon.
 These are above ground caves carved into the mountains by water, erosion, tree roots, etc. The tour was very good and in the Cathedral (the biggest cavern) they turned out the lights and played Leonard Cohen's Hallejuia.
 It was very nice.

 Susie took us out to the Criterion Restaurant for a delicious Australian steak dinner.